GitCalceta/pymos/README.md

 # PyMos
-desmos-like real-time graphics tool in python using PyOpenGl
+desmos-like real-time graphics tool in python using PyOpenGL

 Work in progress